Peter Robertson (Canadian politician): Early career

 Robertson stood for election to be one of the first Peel Regional councillors, in an October 1973 election ahead of Peel's transition from County to Region.
 Mel Robinson, Reeve of the soon-to-disband Toronto Gore, won with 337 votes, to Robertson's 199 votes, and Stanley Carberry's 68.
-(Teacher Ken Whillans was elected in that election; Whillans later became mayor, before Robertson.)
+As one of his last acts as councillor, Robertson advocated for Wildfield residents to be switched over to toll free dialing to Brampton.
+Simple calls to the City of Brampton offices would result in long distance charges.